Introduction to Native Methods in Java

 [ public / protected / private] native [return-type] methodName ();

-The above syntax shows how a native method is declared in java.
-Like a normal method, it requires access modifier to be defined followed by a native keyword, then followed by the return type of the method and finally the method name with input parameters specified if required.
+The above syntax shows how a native method is declared in Java.
+Similar to a regular method, it necessitates the definition of an access modifier, followed by the native keyword, then the return type of the method, and lastly, the method name with any necessary input parameters specified.

-Java native methods can be defined as those methods which are implemented in languages other than java like C/C++.
+We can define it as methods implemented in languages other than Java, such as C/C++.
 The general idea behind using such methods may be to take advantage of high performance or memory management available in C/C++.

-In order to support methods written in other languages, Java provides an interface called Java Native Interface which acts as a mediator between java and other languages.
-The motivation for using JNI comes from the fact that it can provide code reusability and high performance.
-It is to be noted that code written in other languages like C/C++ is not portable.
+To support methods written in other languages, Java provides an interface called Java Native Interface, which acts as a mediator between Java and other languages.
+The motivation for using JNI comes from its ability to provide code reusability and high performance.
+Note that code written in other languages like C/C++ is not portable.

-The following are main components of the Java native interface:
+The following are the main components of the Java native interface:

-- javah: This is a tool available in java development kit that creates header files compatible with C from an existing java file java class containing native methods.
+- javah: This tool is available in the java development kit that creates header files compatible with C from an existing java file java class containing native methods.

-- h: This is a C/C++ based header file available in Java development kit whose function is to provide a mapping between Java data types and native data types.
+- h: This is a C/C++-based header file available in the Java development kit that provides a mapping between Java data types and native data types.
 Javah file described above generates this file automatically.

 Examples of Native Methods in Java

-Now we will see an example that will provide a clear understanding of how native methods work in java.
-The following are steps involved in using native methods:
+Now we will see an example that clearly understands how native methods work in Java.
+The following are the steps involved in using native methods:

 - Program java code.